 Claude Criquielion was a favorite of mine when I first became a pro cycling fan.
 The Belgian star won La Flèche Wallonne in 1989, while aboard his Hitachi team Eddy Merckx Century similar to this.
 I've used Cinelli Criterium bars, a Selle San Marco Rolls saddle and first generation Look pedals, like Claude used, but I built up my version with Campagnolo C-Record components.
 More photos can be seen here.

 My 2008 Cervélo Soloist Carbon is in the CSC Team colors, as all-time favorite Fabian Cancellara rode this model bicycle to victory in that year's Milano-San Remo.
 The bike has SRAM Force drivetrain, 3T stem and fork and Zipp 30 wheels.
-More photos will be available in a future blog entry.
+You can view more photos of the bike here.

 This 2008 Pinarello Prince was a bit of a dream bike for me - a replica of the Caisse d'Epargne team machine from that year.
 The "Prince of Spain" bike I so love, ridden by Alejandro Valverde, would be INSANELY rare and pricey, so I settled (slightly).
 Unfortunately, the frame developed some issues and is now just a wall hanging in the Cycle Tech "Museum".
 View more photos here.